2ndsleep/2ndsleep.github.io/_posts/learn/basics/azure_intro/explainers/2024-01-18-naming-conventions.md

 You can then use those tags to do the following things:

 - Search for resources that have specific tag values.
 For example, find all the staging resources.
 - Apply policies to resources.
-For example, you could have a policy that adds a [delete lock](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/lock-resources?tabs=json) on all your production resources so someone doesn't accidentally delete those resources.
+For example, you could have a policy that adds a {% include reference.html item="lock" anchor_text="delete lock" %} on all your production resources so someone doesn't accidentally delete those resources.
 - Run billing reports.
 For example, you can see how much the Engineering department is spending on Azure resources and then go yell at them.

 ## Define a Naming & Tagging Convention